riichard-lii/chat/server/README.md

 # Chat thing
-Attempt at making a chat application in rust
+Attempt at making a chat server in rust

 # Usage
 run with